 Customary International Law

 This Research Guide is intended as a starting point for research on Customary International Law.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library’s classification index code 30.
-Sources and subject heading (keyword) Customary International Law are instrumental for searching through the Catalogue.
+The Library’s systematic classification → Customary international law and subject heading (keyword) Customary International Law are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Bederman, D.J., Custom as a Source of Law, New York, NY, Cambridge University Press, 2010.

 - Lepard, B.D., Customary International Law: A New Theory with Practical Applications, Cambridge, Cambridge University Press, 2010.

 - Shaw, M.N., International Law, 7th ed., Cambridge, Cambridge University Press, 2014.

 - Wolfke, K., Custom in Present International Law, Dordrecht, Nijhoff, 1993.